 - Gagging or coughing while swallowing

-- Needing to avoid foods or cut them into smaller pieces
+- Needing to avoid fast foods or cut them into smaller pieces

 Causes of Dysphagia